Abraham Mapu

 Abraham Mapu (Abraomas Mapu; 1808 in Vilijampolė, Kaunas – 1867 in Königsberg, Prussia) was a Lithuanian novelist.
 He wrote in Hebrew as part of the Haskalah (enlightenment) movement.
-His novels, with their lively plots encompassing heroism, adventure and romantic love in Biblical settings, contributed to the rise of the Zionist movement.
+His novels depict biblical settings featuring themes of heroism, adventure, and romantic love.
+Some scholars have argued that they influenced early Zionist thought.

 Biography

 Born into a Jewish family, as a child Mapu studied in a cheder where his father served as a teacher.
 He married in 1825.

-For many years he was an impoverished, itinerant schoolmaster.
+For many years he worked as a travelling schoolteacher and lived in modest financial circumstances.
 Mapu gained financial security when he was appointed teacher in a government school for Jewish children.
 He worked as a teacher in various towns and cities, joined the Haskalah movement, and studied German, French and Russian.
 He also studied Latin from a translation of the Bible to that language, given to him by his local rabbi.